JCUS-CMS/assignment-2-team-13/README.md

 Staging site: a commit is pushed to the 'Staging' branch Production site: a commit is pushed to the 'master' branch When these activities occur, the site will automatically pull the latest version of the project files.

+##About the project
+Doctors Connect Foundation Malaysia’s sole aim is in creating access for quality healthcare to remote inaccessible and poor socioeconomic areas to provide quality medical screening and care for the needy and unfortunate irrespective of race, religion or nationality – all FREE of cost!